299 Parachute Squadron, Royal Engineers: History

 Despite becoming part of the new 299 Para Squadron, 1 Troop still had an outstanding commitment to fulfil to 131 Independent Commando Squadron and the majority of the troop were mobilised for service in Afghanistan on Operation HERRICK V over the winter of 2006/7.
 The Sappers used their skills to provide close engineering support for 3rd Commando Brigade all over Helmand Province.
 Since then 299 Parachute Squadron soldiers have deployed on Operation Herrick in Helmand Province, Afghanistan in 2006, 2007, 2008 and 2009, serving as part of 16 Air Assault Brigade, 3 Commando Brigade and 19th Light Brigade.

 In 2010, 299 Parachute Squadron RE was re-subordinated under 23 Engineer Regiment (Air Assault) which was renamed as 23 Parachute Engineer Regiment in 2015.

 Since then, personnel from the Sqn have deployed to South Sudan as part of Operation TRENTON in 2016 & 2017.
 They formed part of the UK Engineering Task Force and assisted with the development of infrastructure, including roads which were vital to the delivery of humanitarian aid.
 Members of the Sqn also deployed on counter poaching operations in Africa as part of Operation CORDED 5 in 2019.
 More recently, personnel have also supported homeland resilience operations including Operation RESCRIPT in 2020 (COVID-19 response), Operation UNITY (Commonwealth Games 2022) and Operation BALLAM (Supporting state funeral for HM Queen Elizabeth II).
 During 2022, four personnel also mobilised overseas in support of Operation SHADER.

 In 2023, seven members of the Squadron were mobilised to support Operation ILKANE.
 Another UK resillience task which provided a contingency force during planned UK Border Force strikes.
 One Sapper also volunteered for ceremonial public duties in London and joined regular soldiers & officers from 23 Parachute Engineer Regiment guarding Buckingham Palace, Windsor Castle and St James Palace.
 Part of a year of celebration to recognise 23 years since the formation of the Regiment.

+In late 2023, two members from the Squadron were mobilised to support Op TOSCA 39.
+A longstanding UK peacekeeping commitment which sees soldiers deploy on a six month UN tour of duty where they are responsible for maintaining the integrity of the Buffer Zone that runs between the Greek and Turkish Cypriots.
+In 2024, another five soldiers from the Squadron deployed on Op TOSCA 40 in support of 4 PARA.